CommWebTeam/gen_dw_format/footnote_formatter/README.md

 I have included the option to set these regex statements to some common footnote formats, including English/French WET footnotes and Dreamweaver-generated footnotes.

-The "group containing content" input for the bottom footnote regex is to indicate which regex group - subexpression in () - contains the footnote text.
+The "group containing content" input for the bottom footnote regex is to indicate which regex group - subexpression in () - captures the footnote text.
+This is used to maintain the footnote text when replacing the current bottom footnote with a WET bottom footnote.
 All provided bottom footnote formats use group 1 (meaning the footnote text is accessed with $1).

 ### 3.1.
 Extra steps